-In the International Treaty, Contracting Parties recognize the enormous contribution that the local and indigenous communities and farmers of all regions of the world, particularly those in the centres of origin and crop diversity, have made and will continue to make for the conservation and development of PGRFA (Art.
+In the International Treaty, Contracting Parties recognize the enormous contribution that the local communities, Indigenous Peoples and farmers of all regions of the world, particularly those in the centres of origin and crop diversity, have made and will continue to make, for the conservation and development of PGRFA (Art.
 9.1).

-Facilitating farmers' access to a diversity of PGRFA, including for example traditional and/or new varieties, evolutionary populations or accessions from genebanks or research institutes may encourage farmers, local and indigenous communities to continue and/or expand their efforts.
+Facilitating farmers' access to a diversity of PGRFA, including for example traditional and/or new varieties, evolutionary populations or accessions from gene banks or research institutes, may encourage farmers, local communities and Indigenous Peoples to continue and/or expand their efforts.

 Options under this category may also contribute to the protection of traditional knowledge (Art.
-9.2.a), for example by documenting, sharing, reviving or developing further farmers' knowledge relating to seed.
-They may further contribute to strengthening rights farmers have to save, use, exchange and/or sell seeds, subject to national law and as appropriate (Art.
-9.3), by revitalizing farmers' traditional practices of dynamically and collectively managing seed and varieties or developing new ones.
+9.2.a), for example by documenting, sharing, reviving or further developing farmers' knowledge relating to seed.
+They may further contribute to strengthening the rights that farmers have to save, use, exchange and/or sell seeds, subject to national law and as appropriate (Art.
+9.3), by revitalizing farmers' traditional practices of dynamically and collectively managing seed and varieties, or developing new ones.